 If you need a web or application hosting configuration that gives you the most flexibility in terms of the server's hardware configuration and what you can do with the server, a dedicated server is the best choice for your needs.
 A dedicated server hosting configuration will outperform cloud, virtual, and shared hosting solutions.

-When you lease a dedicated server, you're paying for exclusive access to a physical server-- and a good hosting company like Hivelocity will give you plenty of options for configuring that computer.
-As with a personal computer that you might buy for yourself, some of the configuration options for a dedicated server cost more than others.
-In this article, we'll discuss some of those options and explain why they can affect your dedicated server price.
+When you lease dedicated servers, you're paying for exclusive access to a physical server-- and a good hosting company like Hivelocity will give you plenty of options for configuring that computer.
+As with a personal computer that you might buy for yourself, some of the configuration options for dedicated servers cost more than others.
+In this article, we'll discuss some of those options and explain why they can affect your dedicated servers' price.

 Metered vs. Unmetered Bandwidth

 With a less expensive dedicated server hosting option, the hosting company may limit the amount of data that your server transfers each month.
 Our standard plans include 20TB (20,000 GB) of outbound monthly data transfer which is more than sufficient for most businesses.
 However, if you want dedicated servers with no data limit then you need unmetered ports.
 You'll pay a little more each month because higher network usage increases the data center's operating costs, but not having to worry about bandwidth overage charges may be worth the cost.
 For users that have heavy traffic site or applications, an unmetered bandwidth solution is a great way to achieve your needs without blowing the budget.
 We offer 1Gbps - 10Gbps unmetered ports with any of our dedicated servers.